Back from Istanbul – and the future of HR

 If businesses make this conceptual leap and start prioritizing accordingly, we will see HR becoming an even greater asset than it already is and we will see many workplaces change for the better.
 And it’ll help the bottom line.

-3 thoughts on “Back from Istanbul – and the future of HR”
+3 responses to “Back from Istanbul – and the future of HR”

 Fascinating prediction – especially as it touches on the role of HR.